Primordial Quark Stars Made of Long-lived False Vacuum

-The lifetime of the false vacuum depends on the nucleation rate and surface evaporation.
-Adopting results for strange stars, almost all nuggets can survive surface evaporation with maximum temperature $20$ MeV \cite{PhysRevD.34.2947}, while the nucleation process is more important than the evaporation at temperature $T>20$ MeV \cite{PhysRevD.39.1233}.
-Drawing on results for the two-flavor case \cite{Miao:2024qik}, quark matter can also survive evaporation, with the binding energy estimated to be around $40$ MeV at $T=20.4$ MeV and around $20$ MeV at $T=10$ MeV in this work.
-Including surface tension further suppresses evaporation, hence the lifetime is dominated by the nucleation process.
-Because the chemical potential decreases from the star core to the surface, the surface has the largest nucleation rate.
-In the $T=10$ MeV case, the bounce action $S_3/T$ on the surface is around $47040$ and the nucleation rate $\Gamma\sim e^{-47040}$ GeV$^4$ is essentially zero.
-As the temperature decreases, the stars contract and the surface chemical potential increases to satisfy $p=0$, consequently the nucleation rate becomes even smaller.
-As temperature approaches 0, the false vacuum in tangyuan stars and nuggets is compressed into true vacuum with very little change in masses and radii.
-Therefore, initially cold and isolated tangyuan stars or nuggets are effectively stable unless violent events such as merges or collisions tear them apart and heat them to $40$ MeV \cite{PhysRevD.39.1233}.
-In such violent events, external turbulence can trigger a phase transition, producing EM and GW signals and altering the event signals.
-Evaporation is also enhanced by such events in the strange star case \cite{Bucciantini:2019ivq}.
-In the $T=20.4$ MeV case, the bounce action on the surface is around $223$, giving the nucleation rate $\Gamma\sim10^{-102}\ \mathrm{GeV}^4=10^{-11}/\ (\mathrm{km}^{3}\times\mathrm{year})$.
-This rate allows spontaneous phase transition in tangyuan stars or nuggets whose false vacuum is around $\mathcal{O}(10)\sim\mathcal{O}(100)$ km$^3$, the corresponding lifetimes are $10^{9}\sim10^{10}$ years.
-Hence initially hot tangyuan stars or nuggets can spontaneously undergo a first-order phase transition that emits observable signals.
+We argue that the destiny of false vacuum is set by the competition between the nucleation and compression, quark stars will either be converted into neutron/hybrid stars after nucleation, or remain as stable true vacuum nuggets.
+First, if the nucleation does not start, as the objects cool, they gradually contract and the surface chemical potential increases to satisfy $p=0$.
+As temperature approaches $0$, false vacuum in quark stars is compressed into true vacuum with very little change in masses and radii.

-Combining the two possibilities, the destiny of the false vacuum is set by the competition between the nucleation and compression.
-If the false vacuum successfully undergoes a first-order phase transition at finite temperature via nucleation, the vacuum energy density is
+Second, we estimate lifetimes of intact false vacuum by nucleation rate on the surface.
+In the $T=10$ MeV case, the bounce action $S_3/T$ on the surface is around $4403$ and the nucleation rate $\Gamma\sim e^{-4403}$ GeV$^4$ is essentially zero for any size.
+Therefore, initially cold and isolated quark stars are effectively stable.
+In the $T=15.5$ MeV case, the bounce action on the surface is around $221.47$, giving the nucleation rate $\Gamma\sim10^{-102}\ \mathrm{GeV}^4=10^{-11}/\ (\mathrm{km}^{3}\times\mathrm{year})$.
+This rate allows spontaneous phase transition in quark stars whose false vacuum is around $\mathcal{O}(10)\sim\mathcal{O}(100)$ km$^3$, the corresponding lifetimes are $10^{9}\sim10^{10}$ years.
+Hence initially hot quark stars can spontaneously undergo a first-order phase transition that emits observable signals.
+Quark stars will become hybrid stars if bubbles are constrained in the crust, or become neutron stars if bubbles spread to the whole object.